AlkantariAbdellah/DOCKER-/README.md

 🛠️ Common Docker Commands

-Build an image :
+Build an image based on a dockerfile :

    > docker build -t Name-wanted .    [ -t tag ]

-Run a container based on that image :
+Run a container from an image   :

-   > docker run --rm -p 80:80 -d Name_of_the_image  [ --rm remove the container when it's stopped , -p use the port 80 on the localhost to display the app env on the browser ,  -d  detached mode  ]
+   > docker run --rm -p 80:80 -d --name Container_name Name_of_the_image  [ --rm remove the container when it's stopped , -p use the port 80 on the localhost to display the app env on the browser , --name specify the Container_name , -d  detached mode  ]

-Run a container with the interactive mode :
+Run a container from an image  with the interactive mode :

-   > docker run -it  Image_name  [  -i  interactive mode ,  -t  tty means the terminal ]
+   > docker run -it  Image_name / Image_Id  [  -i  interactive mode ,  -t  tty means the terminal ]

 List images: